kvendingoldo/udc-jobdsl/README.md

 GlobalConfiguration.all().get(GlobalJobDslSecurityConfiguration.class).useScriptSecurity=false
 ```

-Also, you can add this script to init.groovy.d scirpt for automatization
+Also, you can add this script to init.groovy.d script for automatization